FarronF/limerick-council-meetings/meetings/2018/01/22-Full Meeting of Limerick City and County Council/Minutes Special Meeting - Full Meeting of Limerick City and County Council - 4 December 2017.md

 3 representatives on the Southern Regional Assembly would also be voicing their opposition

-to proposals put forward at the forthcoming Southern Regional Assembly meeting.--- 4
+to proposals put forward at the forthcoming Southern Regional Assembly meeting.
+---
+4

 There was unanimous support across the Chamber to this proposal, with Members from all